Usub-development/urpc/docs/transport-and-ids.md

 # TlsRpcStream (TLS / mTLS)

-TLS transport is a drop-in implementation of `IRpcStream`, using OpenSSL in non-blocking mode and uvent coroutines.
+TLS transport is a drop-in implementation of `IRpcStream`, using OpenSSL in non-blocking mode with uvent coroutines.

 Provided by: